 Let’s introduce you to each type and discuss each type separately;

-Natural gut is one of the best available string in the market made up of animal intestine (Mostly Cow) drying fiber.
+Natural gut is one of the best available strings in the market made up of animal intestine (Mostly Cow) drying fiber.
 Tension retention of the natural gut is exceptional compared to other strings and softer than any other material.
 However, Natural gut string is an expensive option for the user.

 Let us look at the best multifilament tennis string; Multifilament is made-up of more than one filament like Nylon, Polyurethane, Zyex, etc. Multifilament is best known for its comfort & power and is especially recommended for players suffering from an injury.
-This sting having good durability and the best tennis string for power and control.
+This sting has good durability and the best tennis string for power and control.

 Unlike multifilament, if we look over the best polyester tennis strings, It is made up of a single solid filament.
-The polyester string is viral in the market and known good for its durability, spin, control, and cuts.
-Polyester is hard compared to Natural gut and multifilament and becomes strict to your arm and known as the best tennis string for control.
+The polyester string is viral in the market and is known good for its durability, spin, control, and cuts.
+Polyester is hard compared to Natural gut and multifilament and becomes strict to your arm and is known as the best tennis string for control.

 The synthetic gut is nylon and made up of a single filament.
 Nylon is very cheaper as compared to other strings, and usually, it is the best tennis string for beginners.
-The synthetic gut has dynamics stiffness and good all-around performance.
+The synthetic gut has dynamic stiffness and good all-around performance.

-Multifilament and natural guts have good power and comfort but lake of spin while polyester has especially of spin and cuts, but it is hard for the arm.
+Multifilament and natural guts have good power and comfort but a lake of spin while polyester has especially of spin and cuts, but it is hard for the arm.
 So sometimes it becomes very difficult for players to pick and choose.
 They want to avail both options.
 So when we combined two strings, it becomes a Hybrid.

 Hybrid is the best spin option for players, along with comfort.
-It’s the best choice for players in current era.
+It’s the best choice for players in the current era.